baba-tope/aws-bootcamp-cruddur-2023/journal/week0.md

 You can use the `aws cli` or the AWS Billing and Cost Management console to create a Budget and set up billing alarms.

-AWS Organizations, IAM, and IAM Identity Center
+## AWS Organizations, IAM, and IAM Identity Center

+Login to AWS Management console as the root user (email address) then navigate to the `AWS Organizations` console to enable the service and create an organization.